EasyIP2023/online-ping-pong/README.md

 ### Online Ping Pong makes full utilization of
 * **SDL2:** For graphics
 * **TCP Sockets:** For connection oriented socket streaming.
-Clients and server read/write exactly 17 bytes of data.
-Applicaton will read/write player y coordinate data, points, termination boolean variable, and the ball's x and y coordinate data (the initial player updates balls position).
+Clients and server read/write exactly 13 bytes of data.
+Applicaton will read/write player y coordinate data, termination boolean variable, and the ball's x and y coordinate data (the initial player updates balls position).
 * **Epoll:** To better manage an array of open file descriptors to see which one is ready for read/write operations.
 * **Non-Blocking I/0:** All fd's are set into non-blocking mode, so that file descriptors don't have to wait for unix/linux system calls like [read(2)](https://linux.die.net/man/2/read)/[write(2)](https://linux.die.net/man/2/write) to finish.
 * **Thread Pool:** Queue's up task/work for threads to execute.
 I usually like to make the number of threads equal to the same number of CPU Cores - 1 (Main process is a thread).
 Helps with resource thrashing don't want to waste time in context switching between threads.
 Also helps with decreasing thread scheduler overhead.
 The more threads you have the higher the overhead for the thread scheduler is.
 You also don't want too many threads blocking becuase of I/O operations, this leaves too many threads idle.